Vector-relation configurations and plabic graphs: Connection to the boundary measurement map

 The proof is immediate as we are just undoing the boundary measurement map as described in this section.
-The vectors $\tilde{v}_w$ constructed by $\Psi$ must agree with the ones built recursively by the boundary measurement map thanks to the uniqueness result Proposition \ref{prop:uniqueness}.
-Since $\Psi$ is defined via intersection of hyperplanes we get a geometric meaning for the edge weights.
-Note that the problem of recovering the edge weights was solved for Le-diagrams by Talaska \cite{Tal} and in general by Muller and Speyer \cite{MulSpe}.
+The recipe for the edge weights is purely geometric: form and intersect some hyperplanes (as in the definition of $\Psi$), do some projections, and take some barycentric coordinates.